-The main points discussed in the article are the barriers to the adoption of Electronic Health Records (EHR) Systems using a Systematic Review of Literature.
-The literature was based on 6 search engines namely, PubMed, EBSCO Host, Web of Science, ACM, IEEE and Google Scholar.
+The article discussed the findings of a study conducted to identify the adoption of Electronic Health Records (EHR) Systems.
+The study used a Systematic Review of Literature based on 6 search engines namely, PubMed, EBSCO Host, Web of Science, ACM, IEEE and Google Scholar.
 Articles were limited to peer reviewed, empirical studies within Kingdom of Saudi Arabia (KSA).
 12 studies were used by the authors which were extracted, analyzed, summarized and categorized empirical results related to EHR barriers.

 - Alqahtani, Asma, Crowder, Richard & Wills, Gary., Barriers to the Adoption of EHR Systems in the Kingdom of Saudi Arabia: An Exploratory Study Using a Systematic Literature Review.
 2017 July 09.
 Vol. 11 No. 2, 2017.
 Journal of Health Informatics in Developing Countries.